Food safety incidents in Taiwan

 Food safety incidents in Taiwan have received international media scrutiny.

+There have been several notable food safety incidents in Taiwan, including foods adulterated with chemical agents.

 2011: Plasticizer use in food products

-The principal food safety incident in Taiwan was over the use of the plasticizer DEHP to replace palm oil in food and drinks as a clouding agent.
-The chemical agent has been linked to developmental problems with children as it affects hormones.
+The most well-known food safety incident in Taiwan was the use in 2011 of the plasticizer DEHP to replace palm oil in food and drinks as a clouding agent.
+The chemical agent affects hormones and has been linked to developmental problems in children.

-The food affected includes beverages, fruit juices, bread, sports drinks, tea, and jam.
+The foods affected includes beverages, fruit juices, bread, sports drinks, tea, and jam.

-After two years of investigations, the Taiwanese government levied NT$1.2 million (approx. US$40,000) in fines against 37 companies, or slightly more than US$1000 per company.
+After two years of investigations, the Taiwanese government levied NT$1.2 million (around United States $40,000) in fines against 37 companies, or slightly more than US$1,000 per company.

 History

-In mid-May 2011, the Republic of China authorities reported that two Taiwanese companies Yu Shen Chemical Co. and Pin Han Perfumery Co. were using plasticizer DEHP in clouding agents the firms manufactured.
+In mid-May 2011, the Republic of China (ROC) authorities reported that two Taiwanese companies, Yu Shen Chemical Co. and Pin Han Perfumery Co., were using DEHP in clouding agents the firms manufactured.
 This was used as a substitute for palm oil in clouding agents as a way to keep cost down and improve profits.
 However, Wei Te Chemical Co., a manufacturer of clouding agents, claims that "the reason most businesses tended to utilize illegal clouding agents was not because of price, but rather the long preservation periods and esthetically pleasing effect of using DEHP-laced products."

-Near the end of May 2011, the government of the Republic of China had begun seizures of contaminated products and announced a ban from exporting.
+Near the end of May, the government of the ROC had begun confiscating contaminated (DEPC-laced) products and announced a ban from exporting them.
 Later, the list for government safety checks was extended to syrups, tablets, pastries, and powders.
-By 27 May 2011, "up to 465,638 bottles of DEHP-tainted beverages have been pulled out from store shelves.
-Also, up to 270,822 boxes and 68,924 packs of powdered probiotics and 28,539 kilos of fruit juices, fruit jam, powder and syrup, and yoghurt powder have been removed from shelves", according to EcoWaste Coalition and a report from Taiwan's Food and Drug Administration (FDA).
+By 27 May 2011, "up to 465,638 bottles of DEHP-tainted beverages have been pulled from store shelves.
+Also, up to 270,822 boxes and 68,924 packs of powdered probiotics and 28,539 kilos of fruit juices, fruit jam, powder, and syrup, and yoghurt powder have been removed from shelves", according to EcoWaste Coalition and a report from Food and Drug Administration (FDA Taiwan; Food and Drug Administration (Taiwan)).

 As of mid-June, there are roughly 900 products which have been recalled from nearly 40,000 Taiwanese retailers.
-Some media reports, including in The Economist, conclude that Taiwan's former reputation as a reliable and safe food manufacturing country has been damaged.
+Some media reports, including in The Economist, conclude that Taiwan's former reputation as a reliable and safe food manufacturing country had been damaged.

-Taiwanese prosecutors alleges that one of the company Yu Shen at the centre of the crisis has used 5 tonnes of DEHP every month to manufacture clouding agents which is supplied to food processing firms and pastry shops.
+Taiwanese prosecutors alleged that one of the companies, Yu Shen, at the center of the crisis used 5 tons of DEHP every month to manufacture clouding agents which were supplied to food processing firms and pastry shops.
 There were 95 Taiwanese manufacturers which had used the DEHP ingredient.
-A further 244 ingredient manufacturing firms had also used the DEHP.
+An additional 244 ingredient manufacturing firms had also used the DEHP.